WDDE

 WDDE (91.1 FM) is an NPR-member radio station based out of Dover, Delaware.
 It is owned and operated by Delaware First Media Corporation, and is the first and only full-fledged public radio station based in Delaware.
-WDDE's studios are located on the Delaware State University campus, and its transmitter is located in Felton, Delaware.
+WDDE's studios are located at cottage number 504 for sponsored programs on the Delaware State University campus on College Road, and its transmitter is located on Mid State Road in Frederica near Felton, Delaware.

 WDDE broadcasts a variety of national and international programming from NPR, BBC World Service, and Public Radio International as well as local news created by WDDE's staff.
 WDDE's website features multimedia coverage of Delaware, including 24/7 live streaming audio coverage, archived stories from WDDE and its online predecessor, DFM News, and timely special events coverage from political debates to concerts.

 WMPH 91.7 and WMHS 88.1 in Wilmington simulcasts WDDE's programming on weekday mornings and afternoons.
 The station is working to build additional repeaters in the rest of the state.

 Although WDDE has a collaborative partnership with both Delaware State University and the University of Delaware, it is run independently from both institutions.